KonstantinSimeonov/aot/README.md

 # aot

-Stands for ahead-of-time <sub><sub>,not attack on titan, although it can be just as nasty</sub></sub>
+Stands for ahead-of-time <sub><sub>, not [attack on titan](https://www.youtube.com/watch?v=StLX4kITjWU)</sub></sub>

 Various fun programs using the typescript type language only.
+Witness the technological terrors I have created.

 ![me when typescript 4.5 dropped with type instantiation tail recursion optimizations](./best.gif)